MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4406.md

 ## Trial Balance vs. Budget worksheet

-This worksheet shows the trial balance vs. budget with amounts in local currency (LCY).
+This worksheet shows the trial balance vs. the budget with amounts in local currency (LCY).

 Filters and slicers let you zoom in on the balance as seen from global dimensions, or by account categories and subcategories.